Fed minutes reveal policymakers divided over rate cuts

 Last month, the Fed lowered rates by a modest 25 basis points to a range between 1.75 percent and 2 percent.

 Participants who supported the reduction cited threats to the economic outlook, such as trade uncertainties, and low inflation.
+Those who voiced opposition to a second cut, however, said the economy had not deteriorated since July, when the Fed first cut rates for the first time in a decade.

-"A few participants judged that the expectations regarding the path of the federal funds rate implied by prices in financial markets were currently suggesting greater provision of accommodation at coming meetings than they saw as appropriate and that it might become necessary for the Committee to seek a better alignment of market expectations regarding the policy rate path with policymakers' own expectations for that path," the minutes said.
+Plus, documents showed that a few participants worried about the expectations formed by markets "currently suggesting greater provision of accommodation at coming meetings than they saw as appropriate and that it might become necessary for the Committee to seek a better alignment of market expectations regarding the policy rate path with policymakers' own expectations for that path."

-Still, despite the fracture, traders on Wednesday continued to price in about an 80 percent chance of a third rate cut at the Fed's upcoming meeting at the end of October.
+Still, despite the fracture among policymakers, traders on Wednesday continued to price in about an 80 percent chance of a third rate cut at the Fed's upcoming meeting at the end of October.

+The dot plot that accompanied the decision showed that seven members expect the Fed to cut rates one more time this year.

+Seven of 10 members voted in favor of lowering rates, with three dissenting.
+St. Louis Fed President James Bullard supported a half-pointed cut; Kansas City Fed President Esther George and Boston Fed President Eric Rosengren, meanwhile, wanted to take no action.